swillits/AGModalHelper/README.md

 =============

-Using AGModalHelper, your main application can call upon a helper service to run a modal window and return the result.
+Using AGModalHelper, your main application can call upon a helper service to run a modal window in a separate process and return the result.

 Why?
 Consider the case where the window (or surrounding work needed to display it) requires being in a 32-bit application, but the main app is 64-bit.
 For example, the ancient QuickTime settings windows require a 32-bit application, and there is still no 64-bit solution.
 That's where AGModalHelper can come in handy.